-Kristen Holmquist joined the Berkeley Law faculty in 2008, after six years as Director of Academic Support at UCLA Law.
-She teaches constitutional law, estates and trusts, as well as a handful of courses that more directly explore human-centered lawyering.
-She writes and thinks about legal education, and is especially interested in making law school a more equitable and inclusive space.
+Kristen Holmquist is a Teaching Professor of Law who joined the Berkeley Law faculty in 2008.
+She teaches constitutional law, contracts, and estates and trusts, as well as a handful of courses that more directly explore the human sides of lawyering.
+She writes and thinks about legal pedagogy and curriculum, and is especially focused on making law school a more equitable and inclusive space.
+As part of that effort, she helped build Berkeley Law’s Academic Skills Program.

-Kristen L. Holmquist is teaching the following courses in Spring 2023:
+Kristen L Holmquist is teaching the following courses in Spring 2025:

 220.6 sec.
 003 - Constitutional Law